What is Retirement Age in Canada?

 Canadians draw retirement income from various public and private sources.
 When planning your retirement timeline, it is crucial to understand the eligibility rules for pensions and savings programs.

-A consistent, taxable monthly benefit based on your contribution history over your working career.
-You can elect to take CPP as early as 60 or as late as 70, with your benefit adjusted up or down accordingly.
+Canada Pension Plan (CPP)A consistent, taxable monthly benefit based on your contribution history over your working career.
+You can take a reduced pension as early as age 60 or an increased pension as late as age 70

-A monthly, non-taxable benefit for low-income seniors already receiving OAS.
+Guaranteed Income Supplement (GIS)A monthly, non-taxable benefit for low-income seniors already receiving OAS.
 Eligibility and payment levels depend on marital status and the previous year’s income.

-While investment income and capital gains are subject to taxation, these accounts allow you full flexibility to access funds anytime in retirement.
+Non-registered personal investment accountsWhile investment income and capital gains are subject to taxation, these accounts allow you full flexibility to access funds anytime in retirement.

 Knowing where your retirement income will come from is a great start, but it’s just as important to figure out how much money you’ll need to retire comfortably in Canada.
 After all, having multiple income sources doesn’t mean much if they don’t cover your lifestyle and expenses.

-Discuss Plans with Your Partner – Couples should communicate their thoughts on retirement timelines.
+Discuss plans with your partner: Couples should communicate their thoughts on retirement timelines.
 It helps to have shared visions.

 Achieving retirement readiness takes diligent financial planning.
 Use these tips to help fund your ideal retirement lifestyle:

-Start Saving Early – Take full advantage of compound growth by setting aside retirement funds as early as possible.
+• Start saving early – Take full advantage of compound growth by setting aside retirement funds as early as possible.
 Consistently contribute to RRSPs and other accounts over your working life.

-Maximize Workplace Pensions – Make the most of employer matching and contribution programs.
+• Maximize workplace pensions – Make the most of employer matching and contribution programs.
 Understand your plan provisions and benefits package.

-Develop Retirement Income Streams – Have multiple sources like CPP, OAS, RRSPs, rental properties, etc. This creates a diversified income base.
+• Develop retirement income streams – Have multiple sources like CPP, OAS, RRSPs, rental properties, etc. This creates a diversified income base.

-Consider Phased Retirement – Gradually reducing your workload over a few years helps transition into full retirement.
+• Consider phased retirement – Gradually reducing your workload over a few years helps transition into full retirement.
 Partial income cushions the change.

 The bottom line